-- Cultural competence means having skills and knowledge to enable the counsellor to be effective in cross-cultural situations.
+- Cultural awareness can help you to understand that there are cultural differences as well as help you to understand critical cultural issues. - Cultural competence means having skills and knowledge to be effective in cross-cultural situations.
 It can help workers adapt their approach to meet diverse clients' needs better. - Both cultural awareness and cultural competence are essential in helping an individual promote cultural safety, but cultural safety is more than just having understanding and competence.
 It also requires a genuine review of where power imbalances within the service relationship and delivery system may be culturally unsafe.